-Ms Von der Leyen won another five-year term as head of the European Union's (EU) executive body with 401 votes in favour and 284 against in a secret ballot in the 720-member European Parliament.
+Ms. Von der Leyen secured another five-year term as head of the European Union's executive body with 401 votes in favor and 284 against in a secret ballot at the 720-member European Parliament.

-Ursula von der Leyen was elected for a second term as President of the European Commission at the European Parliament in Strasbourg, France on July 18, 2024.
+Ursula von der Leyen was elected President of the European Commission for a second term at the European Parliament in Strasbourg, France, on July 18, 2024.
 Photo: AP

-In a speech to the European Parliament in Strasbourg, Ms Von der Leyen outlined an agenda focused on prosperity, security, global economic competitiveness and climate change.
+In her speech to the European Parliament in Strasbourg, Von der Leyen outlined a program focused on prosperity, security, global economic competitiveness, and climate change.

 "The next five years will determine Europe's place in the world for the next five decades.
-It will decide whether we shape our own future or let it be shaped by other events or other people," Von der Leyen said before the vote.
+It will decide whether we shape our own future or let it be shaped by events or by others," Von der Leyen said before the vote.

-After pledging support for Ukraine in its conflict with Russia, Ms Von der Leyen said Europe's freedom was under threat and Europe must invest more in defence.
+After pledging support for Ukraine in its conflict with Russia, Von der Leyen stated that European freedoms are under threat and that Europe must invest more in defense.

-Ms Von der Leyen, a former German defence minister, has pledged to create a “genuine European defence union”, with key projects in air defence and cyber security.
-The plan has drawn criticism from Russia, which says it reflects a “militarised and confrontational” attitude.
+Former German Defence Minister Von der Leyen has pledged to create "a true European Defence Union," with key projects focusing on air defense and cybersecurity.
+This plan has drawn criticism from Russia, which argues that it reflects an attitude of " militarization and confrontation."

-European defence policy has traditionally been dependent on NATO.
-But in the wake of the Russia-Ukraine conflict and amid political uncertainty in the US, the European Commission is looking to push for more joint EU defence projects.
+Defense policy in Europe has historically relied heavily on NATO.
+But following the Russia-Ukraine conflict and amid political uncertainty in the US, the European Commission is seeking to promote more joint EU defense projects.

-Ms Von der Leyen also promised a series of climate policies including a legally binding EU target of cutting emissions by 90% by 2040, compared to 1990 levels.
-She also pledged new measures to help European industries stay competitive.
+Von der Leyen also promised a series of climate policies, including a legally binding EU target of cutting emissions by 90% by 2040, compared to 1990 levels.
+She also pledged new measures to help European industries maintain competitiveness.

 Hoang Anh (according to AP, Reuters, CNA)